recipes

 Can you eat chia seeds savory instead of sweet?

-Do you have to cook savory chia pudding?
+Can you warm up savory chia pudding?

 Free Newsletter